top of page

 English Golden Retriever Therapy Dogs, Service Dogs & CGC

-We are proud to say that over the years we have produced many offspring that have earned their AKC Canine Good Citizen (CGC) certificate, therapy certification or have become a Service Dog.
+We are proud to share that over the years, many of our English Golden Retriever offspring have earned their AKC Canine Good Citizen (CGC) certification, therapy dog certification, or have gone on to become fully trained service dogs.

 What Kind of Dogs Can Be Therapy Dogs?